We believe the first step to a student being a socially aware citizen is to see and respect the world as it is.

 We never work with NGOs and community organisations that promote or engage in orphanage tourism, modern slavery, destroying wildlife and natural habitats, harming wild animals, or deliberately harming the environment.

 Engaging For Sustainability

 In recent years ‘voluntourism’ has become extremely popular among those wishing to spend time in a different country and give something back at the same time.
-However, in some cases, despite the good intentions of those wishing to donate their time and skills, the intentions do not always match the outcomes.
+However, in some cases, these good intentions do not always result in positive outcomes.

-Time spent abroad volunteering is not a replacement for a ‘traditional’ holiday.
-Although rewarding, volunteering is a very challenging experience.
-So, how do you ensure that your experience is truly ‘sustainable’?
-By asking yourself the following questions, you will be able to decide on the right program to help your team and the community work together sustainably.
+Time spent volunteering abroad is not a replacement for a ‘traditional’ holiday.
+So, how do you ensure that your volunteering experience is truly responsible and sustainable?
+We recommend asking yourself the following questions to help you decide whether any volunteering program or activity will be sustainable for your team and the host community: